hsrcasnet/HelloXFPrism/README.md

 # HelloXFPrism
-Prism is a framework for building loosely coupled, maintainable, and testable XAML applications in WPF, and Xamarin Forms.
-The sample app in this repository demonstrates the use of Prism in a very basic Xamarin Forms app.
+Prism.Forms is a framework for building loosely coupled, maintainable, and testable Xamarin Forms apps.
+The sample app in this repository demonstrates the use of Prism.Forms in a very basic Xamarin Forms app.

-It covers topics such as:
+Topics covered:
 - MVVM data binding between Views and ViewModels
 - Commanding between Views and ViewModels
 - Dependency injection with Autofac